Skip to Content

 Synopsis

-Italian Alps, 1630.
+Bergamo Alps, 1630.
 The arrival of the plague in a small village shatters every fragile balance.
 The disease takes hold of bodies, homes, and relationships, slowly turning the community into a sick organism ruled by fear and suspicion.
 Without dialogue, through symbolic images and repeated gestures, the film observes the disintegration of a world in which every bond begins to crack and nature remains indifferent to human suffering.
-Misero Soffio Misera Carne is a dark and timeless portrait of the fragility of existence and of the violence that emerges when every order begins to collapse.
+The characters, suspended between presence and emptiness, seem to inhabit an uncertain threshold between body and simulacrum, deepening the sense of a humanity already consumed from within.
+Miserable Breath Miserable Flesh is a dark and timeless portrait of the fragility of existence and of the violence that emerges when every order begins to collapse.

 Director’s note